 +33 01 44 32 18 00

 Parc des Buttes Chaumont is my favorite park in Paris.
-It’s located on a hillside in Belleville and offers incredible views of the city and Montmartre.
-It’s a great place to run because there are wide paths and hills.
-There are also great surprises around every corner like a grotto with a waterfall and a bar called Rosa Bonheur that fills on weekends.
+Located on a hillside in Belleville, it offers incredible views of the city and Montmartre.
+It’s wide paths and sloping terrain make it a great place to go for a run.
+Surprises lay around every corner of the park from a grotto with a waterfall to the bar Rosa Bonheur that fills on weekends.

 1 rue Botzaris